What are Health Visitors?

 Health Visitors are qualified nurses or midwives with specialist community public health training.
 Health visitors provide families with children aged 0–5 years, with:

-- support for the health and wellbeing of your whole family, providing ante-natal visits until your child goes to school.
+- support for the health and wellbeing of your whole family, providing ante natal visits, a visit after the Midwife ends her care once your baby has arrived, and support and advice until your child goes to school.

 - advice on healthy choices, e.g. breastfeeding, weaning and healthy eating.